-Financial expense and income consist of interest earned on our cash, cash equivalents and short-term bank deposits; interest expense related to our loan from Kreos Capital; bank fees and other transactional costs.
-In addition, it may also include gains/losses on foreign exchange hedging transactions, which we carry out from time to protect against a portion of our NIS-denominated expenses (primarily compensation) in relation to the dollar.
+Financial expense and income consist of interest earned on our cash, cash equivalents and short-term bank deposits; interest expense related to our loans from Kreos Capital; bank fees and other transactional costs.
+In addition, it may also include gains/losses on foreign exchange hedging transactions, which we carry out from time to time to protect against a portion of our NIS-denominated expenses (primarily compensation) in relation to the dollar.

-Significant Accounting Policies and Estimates
+Critical Accounting Policies and Estimates